Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 - Felippe Souza Alarcon - for mentoring, guidance, technical advice and moral support

-- cat Tiger called Ginger for inspiration
+- cat Tiger for inspiration